Donald Trump claims astounding victory as America’s 45th president; Hillary Clinton concedes

 “This county has had no hope,” said Ratliff, who owns strip malls in an area badly beaten by the collapse of the coal industry.
 “Things will change.
 I know he’s not going to be perfect.
 But he’s got a heart.
 And he gives people hope.”

-Trump has pledged to usher in a series of sweeping changes to U.S. domestic and foreign policy: repealing Obama’s signature health care law, though he has been vague on what he could replace it with; building a wall along the U.S.-Mexico border, and suspending immigration from countries with terrorism ties.
+Trump has pledged to usher in a series of sweeping changes to U.S. foreign policy, including building a wall along the U.S.-Mexico border and suspending immigration from countries with terrorism ties.
 He’s also praised Russian President Vladimir Putin and spoken of building a better relationship with Moscow, worrying some in his own party who fear he’ll go easy on Putin’s provocations.

 The Republican Party’s tortured relationship with its nominee was evident right up to the end.
 Former President George W. Bush and wife Laura Bush declined to back Trump, instead selecting “none of the above” when they voted for president, according to spokesman Freddy Ford.